 Previous projects include Coulterville, a multimedia installation exhibited at Live Worms Gallery, about an outpost of survivors after cataclysmic climate change events, and Dendrochronology: A Work in Progress, a soundscape exploring the sonic dance between nature, people, and industrialization in a California logging town.
-Both pieces were developed with artist grants from the North Street Collective.
+Both pieces were developed with artist grants from North Street Collective.

 Lynea earned her MFA in Screenwriting from UCLA’s School of Theater, Film, and Television, an MA in Jazz Studies/Vocal Performance from San Jose State University, and BA in English from Yale University.
 She is currently a RAW Resident Artist at SAFEhouse Arts.